|

 B.

-T. to Argus shall appear in our next - but S. C. C. (on the same subject)
+T. to ARGUS shall appear in our next - but S. C. C. (on the same subject)

 appears to forget, that the Royal Gazette is perused by Ladies of different